pSpitzner/beets-flask/docs/contribution.md

 ## Additional Resources

-See also [Resources.md](./RESOURCES.md) for some background information and design choices.
+See also [Resources.md](../RESOURCES.md) for some background information and design choices.

+Also have a look at out our [developer documentation](./developer.md) if you need more information on the codebase.

 Thank you for contributing!
 We highly appreciate any help.